seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Ajax commands the guard to tend on you.

 **HECTOR**
-Thanks and good night to the Greeks’ general.
+Thanks and good night to the Greeks' general.

 **MENELAUS**
 Good night, my lord.